Unloading High and Heavy Equipment Dakar

-With an emphasis in Canada on all Ports in Atlantic Canada, which included Eastern Quebec, Newfoundland and Labrador( NL), Prince Edward Island (PEI), New Brunswick, and Nova Scotia; and particularly the port of Saint John, New Brunswick, Halifax, Nova Scotia (NS), St. Johns, Newfoundland (NFLD), and Charlottetown & Summerside, Prince Edward Islands (PEI).
-With our expertise in, Dynamic Positioning Audits, International Marine Contractors Association (IMCA) - Common Marine Inspection Document audits as well as Certified OCIMF -OVID (Offshore Vessel Inspection Database)audits, Non -Destructive Testing projects under the auspices of the Canadian Society for Non - Destructive Testing Foundation, Thermal / Infrared Thermography Level 1, We also undertake assignments on a worldwide basis.
+With an emphasis in Canada on all Ports in Atlantic Canada, which include Eastern Quebec, Newfoundland and Labrador( NL), Prince Edward Island (PEI), New Brunswick, and Nova Scotia; and particularly the port of Saint John, New Brunswick, Halifax, Nova Scotia (NS), St. Johns, Newfoundland (NFLD), and Charlottetown & Summerside, Prince Edward Islands (PEI).
+With our expertise in, Dynamic Positioning Audits, International Marine Contractors Association (IMCA) - Common Marine Inspection Document audits as well as Certified OCIMF -OVID (Offshore Vessel Inspection Database)audits, Non -Destructive Testing projects under the auspices of the Canadian Society for Non - Destructive Testing Foundation, Thermal / Infrared Thermography Level 1.

 Condition and Valuation,

 Total Loss Investigations,